Black Sun - Starlings in Denmark - with Ribe Cathedral in the background

 In Spring and Autumn huge numbers of migration starlings land in the marshes at the Wadden Sea.
 They are looking for daddy long legs and garden chafer grubs in the wet meadows.
 At such time you can observe a fascinating panorama called “Black Sun” (Sort Sol).

-Thousands - even up to several hundred thousand - of starlings are circling around creating fascinating formations in the air before they land at dusk in an area covered with reeds.
+Hundreds of thousands of starlings turn the sky black when they are circling around creating fascinating formations in the air before they land at dusk in an area covered with reeds.
 Several starlings descend on the same reed – the uppermost in danger of being caught by a bird of prey, while the lower ones might end with their feet in water.

 Other evenings no birds of prey are nearby.
 Then the starlings make no “air dances” but descend directly in the reeds.